sgkhusal/42-CPP/cpp06/README.md

 - Because no other C++ casting operator would allow such a conversion that compromises type safety, `reinterpret_cast` is a last resort in performing an otherwise **unsafe** (and nonportable) conversion.

-_**Best Practice:**_ You should refrain from using `reinterpret_cast` in your applications
+_**Best Practice:**_ You should refrain from using `reinterpret_cast` in your applications _**uintptr_t:**_ Unsigned integer type capable of holding a value converted from a void pointer and then be converted back to that type with a value that compares equal to the original pointer.
+Any data pointer can be put in a `uintptr_t` and then retrieved without loss of information

 ### const_cast